sweenr/gatsby-personal-site/content/blogs/Using-Local-Storage-Web-App/index.md

 There are two major limitations of localStorage.
 The first is that both keys and values in localStorage must be strings.
 There are some ways around this limitation of course.
 Primitives can of course easily be turned into strings and then parsed back into their primitive type.
 For JavaScript objects, you can call `JSON.stringify(obj)` to turn the object into a string for storage, which you can then use `JSON.parse(string)` to covert back into an object.
 You could even store files or images in localStorage if you store the raw image data as a string, but I wouldn't recommend it.

 The second limitation on localStorage is size.
 The total size available depends on the browser and ranges from 2.5MB to 10MB or can be unlimited.
 Again, localStorage isn't a place to store a lot of files or other large data but it is perfect for storing other data that is too large to fit on a 2KB cookie.
-Just be mindful about the amount of data you intend to store in the user's browser and try to limit it as much as possible.
+Be mindful of your users, however.
+They may not have a large amount of storage to dedicate to the browser, so you should limit the amount of data you intend to store as much as possible.

 # Using LocalStorage in a React App